mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 Let's implement the URL shortener itself.
 You might be surprised how much was written about URL shortening [all over the web](https://blog.codinghorror.com/url-shortening-hashes-in-practice/).
-One common way is to create [short urls using base 62 conversion](https://stackoverflow.com/questions/742013/how-do-i-create-a-url-shortener).
+One common way is to create [short URLs using base 62 conversion](https://stackoverflow.com/questions/742013/how-do-i-create-a-url-shortener).

-After looking around some more, I found this sweet crate called [harsh](https://github.com/archer884/harsh), which perfectly fits the bill.
+After looking around some more, I found this sweet little crate called [harsh](https://github.com/archer884/harsh), which perfectly fits the bill.
+It creates a hash id from an input string.

 To use `harsh`, we add it to the dependency section of our `Cargo.toml`: